tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 ### Contract abandonment
 [abandoned]: #contract-abandonment "Contract abandonment"

+This is the state where VNC and the Asset Owner(s) have abandoned the contract.

-If a contract misses one or more checkpoints, nodes can mark it as `abandoned`.
+If a contract misses one or more checkpoints, nodes can mark it as `VNC abandoned`.
 This is not formally marked on the blockchain, (since something was NOT done on-chain), but nodes will be able to test for abandoned state.

+If a contract has not seen any new constitution amendment for a checkpoint period after it has been marked as `VNC abandoned`, it is marked as `abandoned`.

 The [contract constitution] SHOULD provide a set of emergency pubkeys that are able to